chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    The SSH identity file used for authentication.
 Key-based authentication is recommended.

 ``-j JSON_ATTRIBS``, ``--json-attributes JSON_ATTRIBS``
-   A JSON string that is added to the first run of a chef-client.
+   A JSON string that is added to the first run of a Chef Infra Client.

 ``--json-attribute-file FILE``
-   A JSON file to be added to the first run of chef-client.
+   A JSON file to be added to the first run of Chef Infra Client.

 ``-N NAME``, ``--node-name NAME``
    The name of the node.

    .. note:: This option is required for a validatorless bootstrap.
 ``--[no-]fips``
-  Allows OpenSSL to enforce FIPS-validated security during the chef-client run.
+  Allows OpenSSL to enforce FIPS-validated security during the Chef Infra Client run.

 ``--[no-]host-key-verify``
    Use ``--no-host-key-verify`` to disable host key verification.
 Default setting: ``--host-key-verify``.

 ``--[no-]node-verify-api-cert``
-   Verify the SSL certificate on the Chef server.
-When ``true``, the chef-client always verifies the SSL certificate.
-When ``false``, the chef-client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
+   Verify the SSL certificate on the Chef Infra Server.
+When ``true``, the Chef Infra Client always verifies the SSL certificate.
+When ``false``, the Chef Infra Client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
 If this option is not specified, the setting for ``verify_api_cert`` in the configuration file is applied.

 ``--node-ssl-verify-mode MODE``
    Set the verify mode for HTTPS requests.
 Options: ``none`` or ``peer``.

    Use ``none`` to do no validation of SSL certificates.

-   Use ``peer`` to do validation of all SSL certificates, including the Chef server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in the chef-client run.
+   Use ``peer`` to do validation of all SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in the Chef Infra Client run.
 This is the recommended setting.

 ``-p PORT``, ``--ssh-port PORT``
    The SSH port.